Skip to main content

 Supervisor: Meng ZhangSep.
 2024 - Jan.
 2025

-• Led bi-weekly discussion sessions to strengthen students' grasp of core discrete mathematics concepts.
+• Hold weekly office hours and discussion sessions to strengthen students' grasp of core discrete mathematics concepts.

 Selected Projects